 Homemade Apple Butter in just a little over an hour?
 Yes please!
 Thanks to the Instant Pot, apple butter has never been easier!

-I decided to save a few apples to make into another one of our favorite apple things.
+But we didn’t use all the apples for applesauce!
+I decided to save a few to make into another one of our favorite apple things.
 Apple butter!

-In the past, I made this recipe in the slow cooker, but this year I decided to try my Instant Pot because I knew it would be faster and I was kind of into getting it done quickly.
-And it worked like a charm!
-But I’m including the directions for using your slow cooker too, in case that’s what you prefer.
+In the past, I made this recipe in the slow cooker.
+But this year I decided to try my Instant Pot because I knew it would be faster and I was into getting it done quickly.

 What is apple butter?

-Basically, apple butter is a spread that is used like a jelly or jam.
-It’s delicious on bread, yummy in peanut butter and jelly sandwiches, good on pancakes and can be used in all sort of recipes, too.
+Basically, apple butter is a spread that is used as a jelly or jam.
+It’s delicious on bread, yummy in peanut butter and jelly sandwiches, good on pancakes and can be used in all sorts of recipes, too.

 How do you make apple butter?